linuswillner/react-console-emulator/README.md

 - The [clearInput](src/components/Terminal.jsx#L158) function is called.
 - If automatic scrolling isn't disabled via the `noAutoScroll` prop, the terminal will scroll to the bottom of the output.
 - If a command callback function is defined via the `commandCallback` prop, it is called at this stage.

+## License

+MIT © Linus Willner and Curtis Fowler.
+"React" and any associated logos are trademarks of Facebook, Inc.